Arecibo data lives on, provides new galaxy insights

-Category: Space Hits: 0Arecibo Observatory before the 2020 collapse.
+Category: Space Hits: 3Arecibo Observatory before the 2020 collapse.
 It was built into a natural depression in the landscape, in Puerto Rico.
 Completed in 1963, it was the world’s largest dish-type radio telescope – cherished by astronomers and widely known in popular culture – for decades.
 In early 2020, not long before the collapse, China’s Five-hundred-meter Aperture Spherical Radio Telescope, or FAST, had replaced it as the world’s largest.
 Image via Nature.

 Astronomers suffered a painful loss last year when, on December 1, 2020, the Arecibo radio telescope in Puerto Rico – formerly the world’s largest dish-type radio telescope – collapsed and was decommissioned.
 Now, a year later, scientists have announced a new paper on galaxy evolution that uses data gathered at Arecibo.
 So the radio telescope is gone.
 But the data it gathered during its 57 years in operation lives on.